srimani-programmer/Breast-Cancer-Predictor/README.md

   * Python: language
   * NumPy: library for numerical calculations
   * Pandas: library for data manipulation and analysis
-  * SkLearn: library which features various classification, regression and clustering algorithms
+  * SkLearn: library which features various classification, regression, and clustering algorithms
   * Flask: microframework for building web applications using Python.

 ## Project Setup